Seth Thomas Pocket Watch Model 1 & Model 3

 Model 1 and Model 3 are grouped together because Model 3 was the replacement for and based closely upon the design of Model 1.
 Model 3 serial numbers start where Model 1 serial numbers end.
 Model 1 was referred to as “First Series” and Model 3 was referred to as “Second Series”.
 Model 2 was referred to as “Third Series” and Model 4 as “Forth Series” [*1.d].

-Model 1 movements were manufactured with 7 jewels at grade 33, 11 jewels at grade 44 with the plain regulator and grade 55 with the micrometric regulator, or 15 jewels at grade 101, adjusted and with micrometric regulator [*1.n].
-The movements with serial numbers from 1 to 1700 and 1800 to 1900 operated at 16,000 beats per minute, slow train.
-All others operated at 18,000 beats per minute, quick train [* 1.g; *39].
+The Seth Thomas Clock Company Catalog of Watch models and Grades tells us that Model 1 movements were manufactured with 7 jewels at grade 33, 11 jewels at grade 44 with the plain regulator and grade 55 with the micrometric regulator, or 15 jewels at grade 101, adjusted and with micrometric regulator [*1.n].
+I have not seen a Seth Thomas Model 1 with only 7 jewels yet.

 Click this link to open the Model 1 Photo Album in a new tab.